 Those button combinations will deploy the Clutch Claw whether a Hunter’s weapon is sheathed or not.
 It must be aimed, though, and doesn’t have a long deployment range.
 Expect to enter the danger zone to use the Clutch Claw most of the time.

 Before even deploying the Clutch Claw, it is advised that players stagger the monster to avoid being tossed aside and taking damage.
-Attack a monster to stun it, then deploy the Clutch Claw, aiming for whatever part of the body intended for attack.
+Attack a monster to stun it, then deploy the Clutch Claw, aiming for whatever part of the body they intend for the attack.

 Once players have successfully grappled onto the monster, there are several options that range from basic attacks to changing the direction the monster is headed.